-High priority children Criteria and processes for verifying need(s) Children at risk of abuse or neglect, including children in Out-of-Home Care The child is: eligible for ESK or AEL, and/or family, carer or legal guardian identifies the child as known to Child Protection or in out-of-home care, and/or referred by one of the following: Child Protection Child and family services (family services referral and support team, Child FIRST/integrated family services/Services Connect case worker) Maternal and Child Health nurse out-of-home care provider.
+High priority children Criteria and processes for verifying need(s) Children at risk of abuse or neglect, including children in Out- of-Home Care The child is: eligible for ESK or AEL, and/or family, carer or legal guardian identifies the child as known to Child Protection or in out-of-home care, and/or referred by one of the following: Child Protection Child and family services (family services referral and support team, Child FIRST/integrated family services/Services Connect case worker) Maternal and Child Health nurse out-of-home care provider.
 Aboriginal and/or Torres Strait Islander children As part of the enrolment process, service providers must respectfully ask families 'is your child Aboriginal and/or Torres Strait Islander?' and record this information in KIMS Asylum seeker and refugee children Child or family holds a visa or supporting documentation and information, including an ImmiCard, identifying the child and/or parents, carers or legal guardians as a refugee or asylum seeker and/or Referred as a refugee or asylum seeker by a CALD outreach worker.
 Children eligible for the Kindergarten Fee Subsidy A child or parent holds a Commonwealth Health Care Card, Pensioner Concession Card, Veteran's Affairs Card, or The child is identified on their birth certificate as one of a set of triplets, quadruplets or more.
+High priority children Process that could be used to verify need(s)

+Children with additional needs, defined as children who:

+- with an identified specific disability or developmental delay - who require additional assistance to fully participate in the kindergarten program - who require a combination of services which are individually planned

+The child:

-Children with additional needs, defined as children who: • require additional assistance in order to fully participate in the kindergarten program • require a combination of services which are individually planned • have an identified specific disability or developmental delay The child: holds a Child Disability Health Care Card, and/or has previously been approved for Kindergarten Inclusion Support (KIS) program, and/or has been referred by: the National Disability Insurance Scheme Early Childhood Intervention Services Preschool Field Officer Maternal and Child Health nurse, or is assessed as having delays in 2 or more areas and is declared eligible for a second year of funded Four-Year-Old Kindergarten.
+- holds a Child Disability Health Care Card, and/or

+- has previously been approved for Kindergarten Inclusion Support (KIS) program, and/or

+- has been referred by:

+- the National Disability Insurance Scheme

+- Early Childhood Intervention Services

+- o Preschool Field Officer

+- o Maternal and Child Health nurse, or

+- is assessed as having delays in 2 or more areas and is declared eligible for a second year of funded Four-Year-Old Kindergarten.